tanaes/whopping_Voron_mods/pcb_klicky/README.md

 - 3 self-tapping stainless torx drive M2 screws
 - 2 carbon steel M3x6mm flat head screws

-This should be enough to assemble one complete toolhead mount and two complete probes.
+This material enables you to assemble one complete toolhead mount and two complete probes.

 I would be very grateful if you could fill out a feedback survey so I can improve the kit in the future!

 ### CHANGE LOG
 - 2022-05-20: updated STLs to better match provided M2 heatset inserts
+- 2023-12-05: updated readme file

 ## Assembly